go-jira/jira/_t/README.md

 # this creates a local "jira" binary
 make

-# this runs the integration tests in the "t" directory
+# this runs the integration tests in the "_t" directory
 prove
 ```